hyperionix/docs/content/guide/package-2.md

 permalink: package-2
 ---
 # Blocking Operations Probe
-Let's do something more interesting than printing the message.
-We want to write a probe which will be protect a file from being.
-Let's see what it takes and what features are available in package execution environment.
+Let's do something more interesting than printing a message.
+We would like to write a probe that will protect a file from being deleted.
+Let's see what it takes and what features are available in the package execution environment.
 Replace `File Delete.lua` file content with the following code.
 ```lua
 -- Use sysapi library
 setfenv(1, require "sysapi-ns")